anassnjma/asr-portfolio-tool/README.md

 python main.py --no-llm
 ```

-You can also pass your own portfolio: `python main.py --portfolio my_file.csv`
+You can also pass your own portfolio: `python main.py --portfolio my_file.csv`. <br />
+This tool is set for gemini 2.5 fast, in case your api doesnt have the 2.5 fast model you can change this to another model in the config file.
 ## What this tool does

 The tool lets you analyse a portfolio from the terminal, check historical returns, get an overview of your holdings, see how your allocation is spread out, and run a 15-year simulation with 100k paths.
 On top of that I added risk metrics, VaR & CVaR using three methods, stress testing against crises like 2008 and COVID, and a Risk Parity optimizer.
 In LLM mode you just ask things normally and Gemini figures out what to run.
 In --no-llm mode you type commands like `simulate`, `var`, `stress`, `parity`.
 Type `help` in the terminal for the full list of options.